intervene-EU-H2020/prspipe/README.md

 ```
 bash run.sh all_setup
 ```
 > :warning: Note: depending on your download speed and how many cores you have available this can take several hours.
-It will also require a lot of disk-space (~90G).
+It will also potentially require a lot of disk-space (~90G).
+To save disk space, you can use a small number of cores (i.e., fewer parallel processes) in snakemake.

 Once you have successfully completed these steps, you can clear up space by running